AndreasHeger/CGATReport/doc/FAQ.rst

 This is possibly a data type error.
 If the type of a database column is defined as text (for example if there are so few values that the correct type can not be guessed), the Trackers might return a string instead of a numeric value, for example ``(u'0.64425349087',)`` instead of ``(u'0.64425349087',)``.
-These should be caught by the :mod:`SphinxReport.DataTypes`.
+These should be caught by the sphinxreport`SphinxReport.DataTypes`.

 sphinxreport-build freezes keyboard and mouse when run with multiple processes
 ******************************************************************************